Supreme Court observers see trouble ahead as public approval of justices erodes

 A recent survey by Marquette University Law School documented the same dramatic drop.
 Its numbers showed public approval sliding from 60 percent in July to 49 percent in September.

 Those weeks are usually quiet at the court, with justices on summer recess.
 But in emergency decisions in August and September, the court ruled against two Biden administration initiatives, ending a nationwide eviction moratorium and reimposing an abandoned immigration policy.
-And in a bitter 5 to 4 split that sparked controversy and prompted congressional action, the court allowed to take effect a Texas law banning most abortions after six weeks of pregnancy, while legal challenges to it continue.
+And in a bitter 5-to-4 split that sparked controversy and prompted congressional action, the court allowed to take effect a Texas law banning most abortions after six weeks of pregnancy, while legal challenges to it continue.

-Those late summer rulings apparently came with a cost.
-“Whatever people might have seen as moderation on the court over the past year was followed by these three rulings, right in a row and close together, that all took a conservative tilt,” said Charles Franklin, director of the Marquette poll, in explaining the drop in approval.
+Those late-summer rulings apparently came with a cost.
+“Whatever people might have seen as moderation on the court over the past year was followed by these three rulings, right in a row and close together, that all took a conservative tilt,” said Charles Franklin, director of the Marquette poll, explaining the drop in approval.

-In recent weeks, three justices — the newest, Amy Coney Barrett, and its most senior, conservative Clarence Thomas and liberal Stephen G. Breyer — have defended in speeches and interviews the court’s decision-making and independence.
+In recent weeks, three justices — the newest, Amy Coney Barrett, the most senior, conservative Clarence Thomas, and liberal Stephen G. Breyer — have defended in speeches and interviews the court’s decision-making and independence.

 “My goal today is to convince you that this court is not comprised of a bunch of partisan hacks,” Barrett said in a speech in Kentucky, asserting that judicial philosophies, not partisan leanings, dictate the court’s rulings.

-Thomas, in a speech at Notre Dame, said justices do not rule based on “personal preferences” and suggested that the nation’s leaders should not “allow others to manipulate our institutions when we don’t get the outcome that we like.”
+Thomas, in a speech at the University of Notre Dame, said justices do not rule based on “personal preferences” and suggested that the nation’s leaders should not “allow others to manipulate our institutions when we don’t get the outcome that we like.”

 Breyer increasingly finds himself in dissent, especially in the emergency orders that come without the court’s normal briefing and argument.

-But promoting a new book that warns that restructuring the court would be seen as a partisan move imperiling the court’s authority, he has pointed out controversial areas in which liberal and conservative justices have reached agreement.
-He mentions upholding the Affordable Care Act for a third time, and staying out of election challenges brought by President Donald Trump and his allies.
+But while promoting a new book that warns that restructuring the court would be seen as a partisan move imperiling its authority, he has pointed out controversial areas in which liberal and conservative justices have reached agreement, including upholding the Affordable Care Act for a third time and staying out of election challenges brought by former president Donald Trump and his allies.

 The protestations have not had the desired effect, at least among some liberals and Democrats.